joelmeyerson/alignment-server/README.md

 ## Alignment Server
-A server to translate input DNA to a peptide and search genomes for a parent protein.
-The project uses Django for the backend and React for the frontend.
+This project was a coding challenge to integrate Django and React and then deploy the site.
+The site translates input DNA to a peptide and searches genomes for a parent protein.

 The application can be seen running here: http://joelmeyerson.pythonanywhere.com/